telliott99/MySwift2/chapter1/characters.rst

 http://en.wikipedia.org/wiki/UTF-8

-So really the first issue that comes up with Unicode, after realizing that the representation is critical, is how to count length correctly as characters rather than as bytes when we have variable length, multibyte characters.
+So really the first issue that comes up with Unicode, after realizing that the representation is critical, is how to count length correctly as characters rather than as bytes when we have variable length, multibyte characters in the most common encoding ``NSUTF8StringEncoding``.

-The second issue is that the same character may be formed in different ways (although this is fairly rare, it is not that rare), and we would like those two representations to compare as equal.
+The second issue is that the same character may be formed in different ways (although this is fairly rare, it is not that rare).

+We would like those two representations to compare as equal.

 Let's look at length first.